thomasjvu/thomasjvu/README.md

-- 👺 Web Developer, IT and Legal Specialist by day; aspiring indie Game Developer by night.
+- 👺 Web Developer, IT and Legal Specialist by day; aspiring Game Developer by night.
-- ⛩️ I’m currently learning WebGL, Canvas, and Game Design (Unity + Pixel Art) in my spare time.
+- ⛩️ I’m currently learning WebGL, Canvas, and Game Development (Unity + Pixel Art) in my spare time.
-- 🎮 I love video games, and hope to create my own JRPG-inspired game someday!
+- 🎮 I love video games and hope to create my own JRPG-inspired game someday!
 - 📫 Email: thomasjvu@gmail.com to make a new friend ~

 <!---